Ty-deo/saa2cad/README.md

 Developed to quickly trim the SAA tool data output into a format that can be read with AutoCAD.
-Needed to repeat this operation for many columns and having the dialog box and simple text manipulation was a good job for a computer XD
+Needed to repeat this operation for many columns and having the dialog box and simple text manipulation was a good job for a computer!

 Tyler de Jonge, Keller foundations, 2020/2/25